 The Knowle West Alliance Facebook page will be posting regular updates.

-Shielding = People classed as clinically extremely vulnerable are advised to take additional action to prevent themselves from coming into contact with the virus.
+Shielding = people classed as clinically extremely vulnerable who are advised to take additional action to prevent themselves from coming into contact with the virus.
 If you’re clinically extremely vulnerable, you’re strongly advised to stay at home as much as possible and keep visits outside to a minimum (for instance once per day and remain outdoors).